takemaru/dnet/README.md

 This network has 111 feasible configurations.

-Next, we select a single feasible configuration uniformly randomly from them.
+Next, we do random sampling; select a single feasible configuration uniformly randomly from feasible ones.

 ```bash
 $ fukashigi -n 16 -t 1 /tmp/dnet/diagram